aileron-gateway/aileron-gateway/_example/header-cert/README.md

 Setting a fingerprint to the header is optional.

-This request also return 200 OK status.
+This request also returns 200 OK status.

 ```bash
 $ curl -v --cert pki/client.crt --key pki/client.key \